mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 #### executePriceChange
 `function executePriceChange(int256 oldPrice, int256 newPrice) external;`
-Used by the pool keeper to move funds between the long and short pool balances based on the change in price of the underlying market asset.
-This function is only able to be called by the pool keeper (or other party, as setup during deployment of the pool).
+Used by the pool keeper to move funds between the long and short pool balances based on the change in the price of the underlying market asset.
+This function is only able to be called by the pool keeper (or another party, as specified during deployment of the pool).

 #### updateFeeAddress
 `function updateFeeAddress(address account) external;`
-Used by the pool owner to change the address that the pool fees are transfered to every price execution.
-This is secured with an Openzeppelin access control role, so it is possible that the owner's address is not the same as the address the funds are transferred to.
+Used by the pool owner to change the address that the pool fees are transferred to every price execution.
+This address is the only one allowed to change the fee address.
+Care must be taken to not change it to an address outside of the pool owner's control.

 ## PoolSwapLibrary
-Utilizes the ABDKMathQuad library to work with 128 bit floating point numbers (IEEE754 binary128).
+Utilizes the ABDKMathQuad library to work with 128-bit floating-point numbers (IEEE754 binary128).

 ### Read only functions
 #### getRatio